sdurz/ubot/README.md

 `ubot.User` defines a Telegram Bot API [User](https://core.telegram.org/bots/api#user).

 User information is retrieved upon bot startup and stored on the bot instance.
-For consistency every method that returns a [User](https://core.telegram.org/bots/api#user) object will return a ubot.User too.
+For consistency every method that returns a [User](https://core.telegram.org/bots/api#user) object will return an `ubot.User` too.

 ### ubot.UploadFile

 Every method used to send media or files accepts an `ubot.InputFile` as the media parameter.

-The API itself is very elastic in the way in accepts media data, see [Sending files](https://core.telegram.org/bots/api#sending-files) for more information. ubot.UploadFile comes in handy when you need to post the file using multipart/form-data (ie. when you need to include binary data within your payload):
+The API itself is very elastic in the way in accepts media data, see [Sending files](https://core.telegram.org/bots/api#sending-files) for more information. `ubot.UploadFile` comes in handy when you need to post the file using multipart/form-data (ie. when you need to include binary data within your payload):

 ```golang
 	if data, err := ioutil.ReadFile("image.jpg"); err == nil {